 Details: Saturdays, 9am-5pm | Broadway Market, E8 4QJ

 Netil Market | London Fields

 A quieter, more relaxed affair than Broadway Market round the corner; this creatives’ hub plays host to a low-key market every Saturday, with stalls ranging from vintage homeware and handmade jewellery to a well-curated collection of street food.
-It’s been the making of several now-stalwarts of the London scene, including BAO and Lucky Chip, and is now home to cult traders like Pockets (whose enormous stuffed pitas draw queues round the block) and Willy’s Pies.
+It’s been the making of several now-stalwarts of the London scene, including BAO and Lucky Chip, and is now home to cult traders like Willy’s Pies and Wingnut Wines.